 What are the best laying hens?

 Before hybrids came along, these were the hens for egg production.
 Although somewhat eclipsed now by the hybrids, a good utility strain of pure-breed should still be capable of giving excellent results.

 While many of the pure-breeds are now developed with exhibition rather than eggs in mind, some breeders can supply utility birds designed to lay like their forebears.
-As with hybrids the best egg yields are in the first year, but pure-breeds tend to go on laying for more seasons than hybrids.
+As with hybrids, the best egg yields are in the first year, but pure-breeds tend to lay for more seasons than hybrids.

 Light Sussex - a dual purpose 'utility' breed that can be a good layer and used for the table.

 If you consider the best laying hens over a slightly longer time frame, some utility pure breeds will start to catch up or exceed the hybrid ‘egg machines’ egg-laying capability!